djnedrelid/Video-Audio-Conversion/README.md

 **DumpToWAVforAudacityClipInspection.cmd**
 A simple script to dump any audio stream to lossless WAV for audacity digital clip inspection.

+**ConvertALACtoFLAC.cmd**
+Not video related, but I included it for folder-converting ALAC files to FLAC.

+**ConvertFLACtoMP3.cmd**
+Another music related script, folder-conversion of FLAC files to 320k CBR MP3 (libmp3lame/LAME3.100).

 *Extract ffmpeg.rar before using any script (archived due to GitHub size limitations).*
 <br>